 If your freelance business relies on short-term projects, you won’t get very far.
 What you need to do is to cultivate some long-term relationships with your clients.
 Of course, as you probably already know from Upwork or some other freelance platform, getting a large project is not easy and it won’t just come your way whenever you need it.

 So how can you start “milking” your clients for more work and more cash?
-By showing them that your skills and know-how are invaluable to them and their business.
+Show them your skills and know-how are invaluable to them and their business.
 You can easily turn a short-term project into a long-term one by delivering high quality work to the client.
 Once you do, don’t hesitate to ask for more.
-It won’t hurt you at all to simply ask the client if they have more work for you, or if not, if they can refer you to someone who needs the skills that you offer.
+It won’t hurt you to simply ask the client if they have more work for you.
+Or if not, if they can refer you to someone who needs someone with your skillset.
 If the client is happy with what you’ve done for them, they won’t hesitate to help you out and send more opportunities your way.

 Of course, this doesn’t mean you should completely turn your nose to short-term jobs.
 They still have their value in keeping the steady flow of money to your bank or PayPal account, but don’t rely on them as much as you used to.
 Instead, think of them more as a backup and something you can turn to if no long-term projects are coming your way.